michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - n: the act of consoling; giving relief in affliction
 - v: give moral or emotional strength to
 ### Family
-solace: solaced, solacement, solaces, solacing+;solacement: solacements
+- solace: solaced, solacement, solaces, solacing+
+- solacement: solacements
 ### Examples
 - But while the prospects for hope are scarce there is, none the less, one thing from which we might draw solace.
 - Ms. Fisher’s literary legacy seemed to offer some solace to fans mourning her death this week, at age 60.